How to Lower Pool pH: Safe Methods & Dosing Guide 2024

 3. Safety Preparation: Wear safety goggles, gloves, and closed-toe shoes.
 Work in a well-ventilated area and have a water source nearby.

-4. Add Acid Properly: For muriatic acid, pour slowly into the deep end of the pool with the pump running, staying upwind of vapors.
+4. Add Acid Properly: Turn off heaters and other equipment except the pump.
+For muriatic acid, pour slowly into the deep end of the pool with the pump running, staying upwind of vapors.
 For sodium bisulfate, pre-dissolve in a bucket of pool water first.

 5. Circulate Water: Run your pool pump for at least 2-4 hours to ensure complete mixing and distribution throughout the pool.